-NBCF's operations for the year resulted in a surplus before research grant expenses of \$11.2 million (2021: \$21.6 million).
-The movement in the surplus before research grant expenses was largely driven by the recognition of unrealised fair value gains and losses on financial assets, with unrealised losses for the year of \$5.4 million (2021: unrealised gains of \$5.1 million), resulting from challenging external market conditions impacted by rising inflation, a tightening monetary policy environment, and ongoing geopolitical tensions.
-After research grants awarded and the revaluation of the future research grants provision of \$11.3 million (2021: \$7.4 million), the net deficit for the year was \$147k (2021: \$14.2 million surplus).
+NBCF's operations for the year resulted in a surplus before research grant expenses of \$15.6 million (2022: \$11.2 million).
+The movement in the surplus before research grant expenses was largely driven by revenue from fundraising activities of \$41.3 million (2022: \$38.3 million) and the recognition of unrealised fair value gains on financial assets for the year of \$2.6 million (2022: unrealised losses of \$5.4 million).
+After research grants awarded and the revaluation of the future research grants provision of \$12.1 million (2022: \$11.3 million), the net surplus for the year was \$3.5 million (2022: \$147k deficit).

-During the year NBCF announced the awarding of 20 grants through the annual round of the Investigator Initiated Research Scheme (IIRS) with a combined value of approximately \$12.4 million (2021: \$7.7 million).
-Funding for five Doctoral Scholarships was also approved totalling \$70k (2021: \$36k).
-As at the end of the 2021/22 financial year, NBCF was directly supporting 79 researchers, and indirectly supporting many others, at varying career stages located in research institutes across Australia.
+During the year NBCF announced the awarding of 16 grants through the annual round of the Investigator Initiated Research Scheme (IIRS) with a combined value of \$12.04 million (2022: \$12.4 million).
+The new research grants awarded directly support the salaries of 88 (full time equivalent) investigators and researchers at varying career stages located in research institutes across Australia.
+Funding to support additional career development activities for two investigators was also approved for \$30k under the Elaine Henry and Mavis Robertson Fellowships (2022: \$70k).

-Notwithstanding the ongoing challenges of COVID-19, NBCF generated \$38.3 million of fundraising revenue during 2021/22, an increase of 11.5% over the previous year.
-The outcome was underpinned by solid growth in NBCF's Regular Giving program, with 30,750 new donors welcomed to the program during the year.
-Existing fundraising events such as Step Up, Go Pink, and Pink Ribbon Breakfast not only enabled NBCF to raise much needed funds, but also continue to provide NBCF with opportunities to increase awareness concerning the impact of breast cancer and the importance of research.
-NBCF is also very fortunate to enjoy enduring and successful relationships with the Mother's Day Classic Foundation and other long standing partners including the state based Circles of Giving.
+NBCF generated \$41.3 million of fundraising revenue during 2022/23, an increase of 7.7% over the previous year.
+The outcome was underpinned by solid growth in NBCF's regular giving program, with 40,557 new donors welcomed to the program during the year.
+Existing fundraising events such as Step Up, Squat Challenge, Go Pink, and Pink Ribbon Breakfast not only enabled NBCF to raise much needed funds, but also continue to provide NBCF with opportunities to increase awareness concerning the impact of breast cancer and the importance of research.
+NBCF is very fortunate to receive continued and valuable support from donors, fundraisers, the community, and other long standing partners including the state based Circles of Giving.
+NBCF also enjoys a successful and ongoing relationship with the Mother's Day Classic Foundation.
+Since its inception in 1998, the Mother's Day Classic has generously donated \$44 million to NBCF.